Shuib Abdullah

 An example of a job board with a freemium option is EuroJobs.
 Eurojobs is non-specialized and attracts candidates from all industry sectors and job types.

-However, it's important to price your premium services well to attract employers and recruiters coming from places like Linkedin.
-You could do this by offering a free trial or discounts when you first launch.
+However, it's important to price your premium services appropriately to attract employers and recruiters coming from places like Linkedin.
+You could do this by offering a free trial or discounts when you first launch, and the occasional special offer thereafter.

 Pros: